tintofchaos/fast-fork-bomb/README.md

 A forkbomb in pure C
+Warning
-You Must call your executable copy or else it won't fork
+You Must call your executable main or else it won't fork